-On June 12, 2019, the Istanbul 26th Heavy Penal Court convicted and sentenced Sezai Ozan Zeybek, a lecturer at Istanbul Bilgi University, to one year and three months imprisonment for “propagandizing for a terrorist organization.”
-The charge is in apparent retaliation for the scholar’s endorsement of a petition criticizing state and military actions in the predominantly Kurdish areas of southeast Turkey.
+On January 16, 2019, the İstanbul 25th Heavy Penal Court sentenced İstanbul Bilgi University professor M.A. to two years and one month imprisonment on the charge of “knowingly and willingly aiding a terrorist organization as a non-member.”
+The charge is in apparent retaliation for the scholar’s endorsement of a petition criticizing state and military actions in the mainly Kurdish southeastern part of the country.

 The petition, organized by a group known as “Academics for Peace,” was issued in January 2016 and initially signed by 1,128 scholars from 89 Turkish universities, as well as more than 300 scholars from outside the country.
 The petition demanded an end to fighting between Turkish forces and members of the Kurdistan Workers’ Party, accused the government of the “deliberate massacre and deportation” of civilians, and called on the government to allow independent observers into the region, end curfews, and renew peace efforts.

 Following the petition’s publication, state and higher education authorities in Turkey began launching criminal and administrative investigations against the signatories.
 Since that time, a growing number of signatories have reportedly faced criminal investigations and prosecutions, as well as professional retaliation for endorsing the petition.

 The court ruled to sentence the scholar to two years and one month imprisonment for their endorsement of the peace petition.
 The court did not suspend the verdict, deciding M.A. would serve out their prison sentence.
 As of this report, there is no public information regarding a potential appeal or whether M.A. is in custody.